vime-js/vime/examples/react/README.md

 # @vime/react-example

-This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and demonstrates how to load and use Vime with React via the `@vime/react` package.
+This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and demonstrates how to setup Vime with React via the `@vime/react` package.
 The main file to look at is [`App.tsx`](./src/App.tsx).

 For the curious, [`@vime/media`](../../packages/media) is a private package that contains a collection